alexisraykhel/scalareads/README.md

 A Goodreads API wrapper in Scala.

-Load it up and from the command line:
+Load it up use in sbt:

 ```
 run scalareads [--user id] [--book isbn] [--author id] --devkey string